Biochemistry, MS

 An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency.

-Professionals with training achieved in pursuit of a graduate degree in biochemistry have opportunities in five general areas: industry (research and development, quality control), academia (high school and higher education), government (research, policy), nonprofit (policy, public education), and entrepreneurship (consulting, startups).
-In addition to specialized technical skills, graduates possess many high-demand skills, like critical thinking, teamwork and collaboration, and time management.
+Professionals with training achieved in pursuit of a graduate degree in biochemistry have opportunities in six general areas: health care (prephysician training, medical or clinical laboratory support), industry (research and development, quality control), academia (high school and higher education), government (research, policy), nonprofit (policy, public education), and entrepreneurship (consulting, startups).
+In addition to specialized technical skills, graduates have many high-demand skills, such as critical thinking, teamwork and collaboration, and time management.

 Some career examples include:

-The American Chemical Society also provides helpful resources and a more exhaustive list of possible careers on their website at https://www.acs.org/careers/chemical-sciences.html.
+The American Chemical Society provides helpful resources and a more comprehensive list of possible careers on its website athttps://www.acs.org/careers/chemical-sciences.html.

 Accelerated programs allow students the opportunity to expedite the completion of their degree.